batuff/Survival/README.md

       **Note**: This parameter has to be specified.
 No default values are set.

-   - `-cellType` A string identifying the name of the cell lline used in the calculation.
+   - `-cellType` A string identifying the name of the cell line used in the calculation.
 The default value is "Cell1".

-   **Note**: the cell line is only determined by the chosen model parameters. `-cellType` is only a tag to indicate the cell useful for bookeeping, but it isn't used in the simulation.
+   **Note**: the cell line is only determined by the chosen model parameters. `-cellType` is only a tag to indicate the cell, useful for bookkeeping.